 Non-alcoholic

-Where to find: While Anxi County in Fujian Province is the cradle of Tie Guan Yin, other parts of China can offer the tea at varying prices.
+Where to find: While Anxi County in Fujian Province is the cradle of Tie Guan Yin, other parts of China can offer tea at varying prices.

 6. Chrysanthemum Tea